MULUALEM-TEKLE/da-grass/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

-### Reminder

-If you find this project useful, consider supporting me by buying me a coffee at [Ko-fi](https://ko-fi.com/X7X616PGB7).

 - Configure the top-level `parserOptions` property like this: